tztz8/EWU-CSCD445-project/README.md

 ## Making the program

-We only test on linux
+We only test on Linux

 ### For the program